 After breakfast, get ready to giddy up!
 You’ll spend four hours this morning horseback riding through the forested areas surrounding Arslanbob village.
 Along the way, you will check out a small sacred waterfall, where you’ll enjoy a picnic lunch, and stroll through the famed walnut forest.
 After your horseback riding adventure, you’ll head back to Arslanbob village for dinner and overnight.

 Today, you’ll leave Arslanbob to travel to Osh, the second-largest city in the country (around 3 hours' drive).
 Along the way, you’ll enjoy lunch in Jalalabad, explore the Uzgen tower and mausoleums from the Karakhanids’ period, and visit the Uzgen’s market to take a look at the many different goods that are sold there on a daily basis.
-After arriving in Osh, you’ll enjoy dinner in a restaurant and the night in a comfortable guesthouse.
+After arriving in Osh, you’ll enjoy dinner in a restaurant and the night in a comfortable hotel.

 On your final full day of the trip, you will enjoy breakfast in Osh before flying back to Bishkek for your final afternoon and evening in Kyrgyzstan.
 Spend some time taking in any of the sights you may have missed, and enjoy an optional traditional folklore program during the dinner.